microsoft/ApplicationInsights-Kubernetes/README.md

 ### Instrument an ASP.NET Core application

-These are the basic steps to instrument an ASP.NET Core application to enable Application Insights for Kubernetes.
-You will need to run the application in containers managed by Kubernetes to see the change.
+> ⚠️ This is for ASP.NET Core application.
+See instructions for workers in the **Walk-through** section below.

 1. Add references to **Application Insights SDK** and **Application Insights for Kubernetes**: